aptonic/dropzone4-actions/README.md

 # OptionsNIB: Login
 ```

-You will need to reload your grid actions for this to take effect.
+You will need to reload your grid actions for this metadata change to take effect.
 Click the Dropzone menu item and press Cmd+R to reload action metadata.
 The above would show the below panel with username and password fields when adding or editing the action:

 ![Login OptionsNIB](https://raw.githubusercontent.com/aptonic/dropzone3-actions/master/docs/login-optionsnib.png)